Agenda

 12:00 – 12:30

-Sytze Dijkstra, Netherlands Country Manager, Simply Sustainable
+Sytze Dijkstra, Global Head of Client Strategies, Simply Sustainable![]()

 12:30 – 13:00